NEW DAY FOUNDATION FOR FAMILIES

 Care Pack Program

-Our holiday program is an extension of our desire to give hope to families and uphold our belief that no child should go without Christmas.
-Through our gift-gifting program we are able to share the love of Christ and soften the financial impact of the devastating effects of cancer at Christmas time.
-This allows families to enjoying the true meaning of the holiday season.
-When we provide Christmas for a family, it’s not just about giving them presents — it’s an effort to restore normalcy, happiness and hope to their lives.
+No child should go without at the holidays.
+New Day’s Hope for the Holidays program strives to soften the financial impact faced by cancer families during the holiday season.
+When we provide gifts for a family, it’s not just about giving gifts — it’s an effort to restore normalcy, joy and hope to their lives.

 Where we work